AmeliaSZK/CoulAdj-TestSamples/README.md

 > Magenta was thus given `244` alpha value, and assigned to be the second
 > colour to encounter when the main loop gets to `(row 0, col 5)`.
 >
-> A sort by order of insertion would then produce and output like this:
+> A sort by order of insertion would then produce this (non-conformant) output:
 > * `(210,220, 30,242)`
 > * `(210, 20,230,244)`

-# Troubleshooting
+# Troubleshooting FAQ

 ## There are too many rows in the output
 You are probably looping around, with the top row thinking it's adjacent to the